thepublictransport/mobilita/README.md

 - Multimodal search of trips
 - Get your best and cheapest was from A to B
 - Using The Public Transport APIs and Services
-- Creating Mobilita Service for everyone to use

 If we think our codebase is ready, we will release anything to the public.